 Most flat handlebars are higher than drop bars, so you are sitting more upright in the saddle.
 There is more weight on your rear end and less weight on your hands.
 All of this means that your overall riding comfort is greater.

 Brake levers easy to reach

 Brake levers are located right at your fingertips, and you don’t need to change your hand position to reach it.
 It is great for riding in city traffic.

 All cables are exposed, so in case of a cable replacement or any repair, you can do it directly without having to take off and re-mounting the bar tape.

 Better suited for less confident riders getting into commuting

-Because of the greater control, more comfortable position, better visibility flat bars are generally better suited for less confident riders and first time bike commuters.
+Because of the greater control, more comfortable position, and better visibility, flat bars are generally better suited for less confident riders and first-time bike commuters.